-For instance, someone with polycystic ovarian syndrome, pre-diabetes and type 2 insulin might over time be pulsed in higher amounts in order to keep the blood glucose stable.
-While FBG might be in normal range, it takes increasing insulin amounts to keep it there.
+For instance, someone with polycystic ovarian syndrome, pre-diabetes, and type 2 insulin might over time be pulsed in higher amounts in order to keep the blood glucose stable.
+While FBG might be in the normal range, it takes increasing insulin amounts to keep it there.

 With the development of insulin resistance and insulin being ineffective at bringing blood glucose down, eventually, the blood glucose will rise too high.

 In another person-someone on the keto diet for a few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
 This person is no longer insulin resistant.

 However, is probably insulin sensitive and needs small insulin amounts to maintain the sugar in check.
 Therefore people need to check their fasting insulin with an FBG test.
 Although doctors do not check this, patients can ask for that to be done.